 Anxiety has a way of making everyone feel helpless – the ones in the midst of an anxiety attack as well as the ones beside them who would do anything to make it better.
 It’s difficult to know exactly what to do when your little person is flooded with anxiety.
 Different things will work for different people, so don’t be afraid to experiment with what works best.

-Whatever you can do to be a strong, steadying presence will be the right thing to do.
+For children with anxiety, whatever you can do to be a strong, steadying presence will be the right thing to do.
 Nothing you say or do can make it go away, but if you can walk through it beside them, you’ll make a difference.